yusufkenaroglu/Ripes_String_Print_v1.1/README.md

 Now that you have the environment set up, you can now proceed with loading the program into Ripes for execution.

-Locate the menu bar to the top of the Ripe swindow,click on it to bring a drop-down menu.
+[1]: Locate the menu bar to the top of the Ripe swindow,click on it to bring a drop-down menu.
 Click on “Load Program”.
 (See image below)

 <p align="center">
   <img src="https://github.com/yusufkenaroglu/RIPES-String-Print-v1.0/blob/00f33ab4b875f4204c0cce1966ea8cd43a90cc09/img/figure5.jpg" width="250" title="Ripes peripheral selector">
 </p>

-In the pop-up window,the first option you will see is “File type”.
+[2]: In the pop-up window,the first option you will see is “File type”.
 Choose “Source file” by clicking on it.
-For the second option “File”, click on “Open...” and locate the assembly file you downloaded.
+For the second option “File”, click on “Open...” and locate the assembly file you downloaded from [src](https://github.com/yusufkenaroglu/RIPES-String-Print-v1.0/tree/d0083b9764f7d49f3f8afde1cc22aabdd4a1a334/src).
 Click te “OK” button to confirm your choices.

 <p align="center">
   <img src="https://github.com/yusufkenaroglu/RIPES-String-Print-v1.0/blob/00f33ab4b875f4204c0cce1966ea8cd43a90cc09/img/figure6.jpg" width="350" title="Ripes load program window">